OZI-Project/brand/README.md

 The OZI Project prefers to present english language copy in Atkinson Hyperlegible, treated as a sans-serif.
 For specialized emphasis and serif we prefer Noto Serif HK.
 For monospace and code presentation we prefer Martian Mono.
-The preferred font for logo lockup is Latin Modern Mono for the OZI application and Atkinson Hyperlegible for the greater OZI Project organization.
+The preferred font for logo lockup is Latin Modern Mono or Martian Mono for OZI application media and Atkinson Hyperlegible for OZI Project organization media.
+In typeset materials, intended for print, we are using TeX Gyre Heros for sans-serif, TeX Gyre Termes for serif, and TXTT for monospace.

 ## Images